cschneid/sinatra-book/book/Deployment.markdown

 `-D` will daemonize the process, and `-l` is the address which unicorn will listen to.

 Lastly, let's start up nginx.
-On most debian systems you can use the following
+On most debian-based systems you can use the following
 command:

     /etc/init.d/nginx start